Abdulrhman-Aliyan/Abdulrhman-Aliyan/README.md

 # Hi there, I'm Abdulrhman Aliyan! 👋

-I'm a passionate Full Stack Developer with expertise in .NET Core, .NET Framework, and Frontend technologies including React, JavaScript, Sass, jQuery, and CSS.
-I enjoy crafting elegant solutions to complex problems and continually exploring new technologies to stay updated with industry trends.
+👋 Hello!
+I'm a passionate Full Stack Developer with expertise in both frontend and backend technologies.
+My frontend stack includes React ⚛️, Material-UI (Mui) 🎨, CSS/Sass 🎨, Bootstrap 🌐, JavaScript (ES6+) 🚀, and jQuery 🧩.
+I specialize in crafting delightful user interfaces that prioritize usability and aesthetics.

+On the backend, I'm proficient in .NET technologies including ASP.NET (MVC, Web API), Entity Framework (EF), and ADO.NET for robust backend development.
+I enjoy building scalable and efficient APIs that power seamless frontend experiences.

+Continuously exploring new frontend innovations and user interface design trends keeps me inspired and ensures I deliver cutting-edge solutions that engage users and enhance overall user experience.

+Let's collaborate to create engaging and visually appealing applications that make a positive impact! 🌟

 ## About Me